-Click on the 'Design > Model > Gantt' or 'List' ribbon options to display the Package contents in Gantt or List format, on a separate tab.
+Click on the 'Design > Package > Gantt View' or 'List View' ribbon option to display the Package contents in Gantt or List format, on a separate tab.
 The Gantt view lists all the elements in the Package, showing their assigned resources and the progress of work on their separate tasks, both in text on the left hand side and as a graphical timeline on a calendar on the right.
 In List format, the elements are simply listed in a more condensed form of the Specification Manager, with no Notes text, Maintenance items or Tests.
 You can review the element properties or resource details by double-clicking on the item.